-Symptoms of the flu usually appear within a few days of infection.
+Symptoms of the flu generally appear within a few days of infection.
 They usually peak between days 2 and 4, and most people feel better after 5–7 days.
 However, symptoms can last longer in some cases, and a cough may persist for several weeks.

 The flu can leave a person unable to work, perform household duties, or tend to children for several days.
 Some people develop severe symptoms and may need hospital care.

 In this article, we discuss how long the flu usually lasts, a timeline of the common symptoms, and when to see a doctor for treatment.

 For people who do not develop serious flu complications, symptoms usually last

 The flu shot reduces the risk of getting the flu but does not eliminate it.
 However, people who still get the flu after receiving a shot tend to have less severe symptoms that last for a shorter period.

 Antiviral drugs, such as oseltamivir (Tamiflu), can also shorten the length of the flu and lower the risk of serious complications.

 Infants and very young children, older adults, and people with respiratory diseases may have symptoms that last longer.
 These individuals are also more vulnerable to serious flu complications, such as pneumonia and breathing difficulties.